1803 - 1835

 March 13, 1835bio

-By 1823, at age 20, his criminal behavior escalated.
-He stole ten candles from the Confraternity of Santa Marta and other items from the small parish church of Santa Maria Assunta.
-More shockingly, he abducted and imprisoned 16-year-old Teresa Pignocco for six days in an attempted rape.
-He was ultimately sentenced to eight years in prison on December 15, 1823.
+In 1823, at the age of 20, Orsolano committed his first series of criminal acts.
+He stole religious items — including ten candles — from the Confraternity of Santa Marta and the parish church of Santa Maria Assunta.
+More disturbingly, he kidnapped and attempted to rape 16-year-old Teresa Pignocco, holding her captive for six days.
+For these offenses, he was sentenced on 15 December 1823 to eight years of imprisonment for theft and attempted rape.

 murder story